deepali-02/deepali-02/README.md

 Originally from India.
 My passion is to become a developer to solve real-life problems.
 I was away from this field for some years but I'm back and eager to collaborate with my computer science skills and learn a lot more along the way.

 I'm a fresh graduated from Codaisseur academy where I've learned the most up to date technologies.
 I feel comfortable building full stack apps.
 Now I can call myself a full-stack web developer.
+Currently, I'm thrilled to be applying my skills as a junior full stack developer at Small Giants.

 I'm an energetic, passionate and waiting for new challenges .